finbourne/lusid-sdk-python-preview/sdk/docs/ConfigurationRecipeApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **list_configuration_recipes**
-> ResourceListOfGetRecipeResponse list_configuration_recipes(scope, as_at=as_at, filter=filter)
+> ResourceListOfGetRecipeResponse list_configuration_recipes(as_at=as_at)

 [EXPERIMENTAL] List the set of Configuration Recipes

 List the set of configuration recipes at the specified date/time and scope

 ### Example